Disney anthology television series: The Disney Sunday Movie (1986–1988)

 The Disney Sunday Movie initially aired as ABC's lead-off program on Sundays, running from 7:00 to 9:00 p.m.
 Eastern Time.
 By this point, the format was similar to a movie-of-the-week.
 Gary Barton, a Disney senior vice president, was in charge of the program.
 Help Wanted: Kids was the first episode's film.
 Other first revival year films were Young Again, The Richest Cat in the World, I-Man (starring Scott Bakula), and My Town.
 Sometimes the slot would feature a special instead of dramatic material, such as "Disney Goes to the Oscars" featuring the studio's Academy Award winners, and "The Greatest Moments in Disney Animation".
 A handful of Disney Channel original films made their network television debuts during these iteration as well, but the program did not present any film made by Disney's Touchstone subsidiary, as such films were not considered appropriate for children.
 However, Splash, Too, a sequel to the 1984 film, aired on the series over two weeks in May 1988.
 The series had increased Disney Park attendance and ABC's Sunday night ratings for the evening by an average 27% for the rest of the season.
 Disney, wanting to make it a regular viewing habit, gave ABC additional films from its library, including Old Yeller, The Apple Dumpling Gang and Candleshoe for the normal rerun mid-year period.
 The Last Electric Knight movie produced a spin-off series called Sidekicks (originally to be called Karate Kid) for ABC's 1987 season.

 Despite improving ABC's numbers, the program's ratings were never strong as the established 60 Minutes and scripted mystery series Murder, She Wrote on CBS, both of which Disney was competing with for viewers, remained the leading primetime programs on Sunday nights.
 In 1987, ABC reduced The Disney Sunday Movie from two hours to one.
-The move did not help drive ratings, and ABC decided not to renew its contract with Disney or pick up a fourth season of the second iteration of the anthology series.
+The move did not increase ratings, and ABC decided not to renew its contract with Disney and cancel the second iteration of the anthology series.

 The Disney Sunday Movie was also being run on the Disney Channel, also hosted by Eisner.